rezonant/RezonantMapperBundle/README.md

 from your RESTful model into an underlying persistence object?

 RezonantMapperBundle provides a simple but powerful way to accomplish object-to-object mapping.
-The built-in annotation-based mapper allows you to declaratively specify the destination fields of fields on the source object.
+The built-in annotation-based mapper allows you to declaratively specify the destinations for fields on the source object.
 Note that destination-driven annotations are not available, but they could be easily added in by writing a new variant of AnnotationMapProvider.

 The decision to focus on source-driven annotations is influenced by the primary use case of this library: to map